shadps4-compatibility/shadps4-game-compatibility/README.md

 - ...when the OS is different, we allow one report per system-OS (Windows, Linux and macOS).
 So duplicate entries can exist if they are for different OS.
 - ...if the CUSA is different (e.g. Bloodborne = CUSA00900 & CUSA03173)

-**Do not report a game with a already existing entry with the same CUSA and OS**
+**Do not report a game with an already existing entry with the same CUSA and OS**
 - If the CUSA and OS is the same as an older report, comment on the older report with the game's new status, a description of how it behaved, any screenshots you took, and a log.

 **Unmodified Game Dumps**